-A phylogenetic tree of the species using Maximum-Likelihood method was drawn on the basis of multiple sequence alignment of COI gene (Fig. 2).
 The constructed phylogeny revealed the formation distinct clusters.
 Among these, the genus Anomala and Protaeta sp. formed distinct clades with high boot strap values.
 The phylogeny however did not infer conclusive evolutionary relationship among the scarabaeid beetles considered, due to low divergence obtained with those reported elsewhere in the world.
-Our findings, concur with the observations made by [54], on the significance of phylogeny based on DNA data.
-Weak phylogenetic foundation is related to issues like rare information about scarabaied taxa at the family level.
+Our findings, concur with the observations made by Javad et al. [57], on the significance of phylogeny based on DNA data.
+Weak phylogenetic foundation is related to issues like rare information about scarabaeid taxa at the family level.
 The classification of the world dynastinae is fairly well established, while in melolonthinae, rutelinae and cetoniinae that are poorly known taxonomically, new genera cannot be reliably identified.
 A larger study of many populations and different genes may help reconstruction of the phylogeny and understand the evolutionary relationship.
-Further, phylogenetically, closely related species are likely to have a comparable physiology [55] which would facilitate precision management of the pest with insecticides.
+Further, phylogenetically, closely related species are likely to have a comparable physiology [58] which would facilitate precision management of the pest with insecticides.
 The present studies do not lead to exclusive inference, since a large number of scarabaeids are yet to be analyzed.